Exo-TiC/ExoTiC-ISM/paper/paper.md

-``EXOTIC`` [@exotic], ``pyTransit`` [@pytransit], ``ktransit`` [@ktransit], ``BATMAN`` [@kreidberg2015]) and others that calculate forward models and retrieval of transmission spectra (e.g. ``ExoTransmit`` [@ExoTransmitPy], ``PLATON`` [@zhang2019]) of which ``ExoCTK`` [@exoctk] stands out as a modular data analysis package encapsulating several tools for for atmospheric characterisation, ``ExoTiC-ISM`` focuses on the marginalisation across different systematic models as outlined in @wakeford2016.
+``EXOTIC`` [@exotic], ``pyTransit`` [@pytransit], ``ktransit`` [@ktransit], ``BATMAN`` [@kreidberg2015]) and others that calculate forward models and retrieval of transmission spectra (e.g. ``ExoTransmit`` [@ExoTransmitPy], ``PLATON`` [@zhang2019]) of which ``ExoCTK`` [@exoctk] stands out as a modular data analysis package encapsulating several tools for atmospheric characterisation, ``ExoTiC-ISM`` focuses on the marginalisation across different systematic models as outlined in @wakeford2016.

 The currently implemented instrument systematic grid is composed of a series of 49  polynomial functions